JasonLovrien/WhenIsGreat/README.md

 # File Structure
-core contains things that are only imported / set up once like singleton services and header and footer components
+core contains things that are only imported / set up once like singleton services and header and footer components shared contains pipes / filters / components that multiple modules use.

 # Helpful Info
 Each page is its own module with its own components.
 The page modules are lazily loaded so they won't slow down the initial page load, but I enabled PreloadAllModules so they are loaded in the background while the usr is on the first page.
 This way, they can switch quickly between modules.

+# TO DOs
-TO DO: enable selective preloading so that the 404 doesn't get preloaded.
+- Enable selective preloading so that the 404 doesn't get preloaded.
 The odds of someone needing that while on the site is low.
 Only load it if they go to that page.
 The only reason they'd need it is if they're pasting a link, so they weren't already on the page for it to load anyways!
 (If that's how it works.
 Maybe allowing the preloading of 404 would make it cached?
 And if I don't then it won't be? shrug)

 # Credits / Sources:
-Code file structure from: https://itnext.io/choosing-a-highly-scalable-folder-structure-in-angular-d987de65ec7
+Code file structure from: https://itnext.io/choosing-a-highly-scalable-folder-structure-in-angular-d987de65ec7 Model for my shared module https://angular.io/guide/sharing-ngmodules

 ## Development server